WiiLink24/web/src/content/guide/vwii.md

      1. Select your region for the WiiConnect24 channels.
      2. Select whether or not you would like to install the regional channels.
      3. Select what language you would like for the regional channels as well as your preferred Food Channel version if you chose to install them.
-     4. Select your console platform.
+     4. Select `vWii (Wii U)`.
-     5. At the `Insert SD Card / USB Drive (if applicable)` step, press `1` to begin patching.

 ### Custom Installation
    - Press `2` for `Custom Install Setup`.
 Follow the steps below:
      1. Select which channels you would like to install out of the list.
-     2. Select your console platform.
+     2. Select `vWii (Wii U)`.
-     3. At the `Insert SD Card / USB Drive (if applicable)` step, press `1` to begin patching.
-     4. It may take a moment for the patcher to download the files to your SD Card or USB Drive.
+     3. It may take a moment for the patcher to download the files to your SD Card or USB Drive.
-     5. Once it's done, you can safely close the patcher.
+     4. Once it's done, you can safely close the patcher.
 All of the files are ready on your SD Card.
-     6. If it did not copy everything automatically to your SD Card or USB Device, copy the `WAD` and `apps` folder next to the `WiiLink Patcher` file to your SD Card or USB Device.
+     5. If it did not copy everything automatically to your SD Card or USB Device, copy the `WAD` and `apps` folder next to the `WiiLink Patcher` file to your SD Card or USB Device.

 </br>